agraef/midizap/README.md

 CP[16] C0{0,1} G#0{0:8,5} E1{0:11,3}
 ~~~

 Note that each of the output notes will be offset by the same amount, so that the green, yellow and red buttons will always be lined up vertically in this example.
-(The APCmini.midizaprc example actually uses a similar scheme mapping the meter values to the 5x8 button grid on the top.)
+(The APCmini.midizaprc example actually uses a very similar scheme mapping the meter values to the five topmost button rows.)

 Another example from the Mackie protocol is time feedback.
 The following rule (also from the APCmini.midizaprc example) decodes the least significant digit of the beat number in the time display (`CC69`) to count off time on some of the scene launch buttons of the APCmini.
 Note that the digits are actually encoded in ASCII, hence the copious amount of initial zeros in the value lists below with which we skip over all the non-digit characters at the beginning of the ASCII table.